I’m happy to announce that, after more than 2 months of underemployment, my husband has finally landed a permanent job.

 A spontaneous trip!
 We certainly haven’t had one of those in a long while.

-Being an adult with a career and being able to pack up and leave at a moment’s notice don’t usually jive well together.
+Being an adult with a career and packing up and leaving at a moment’s notice don’t usually jive well together.

 So when we’re presented with a rare chance to ditch everything at the drop of a hat and hit the road, we don’t hesitate.